vikejs/vike/README.md

 - **Render Control**.
 You control how your pages are rendered enabling you to easily and naturally integrate tools (Vuex, Redux, Apollo GraphQL, Service Workers, ...).
 - **SPA & SSR & HTML**.
 Render some pages as SPA, some with SSR, and some to HTML-only (with zero/minimal browser-side JavaScript).
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host (GitHub Pages, Netlify, Cloudflare Pages, ...) by pre-rendering your pages.
 - **Routing**.
 You can choose between Server-side Routing (for a simple architecture) and Client-side Routing (for faster/animated page transitions).
-Can also be used with Vue Router and React Router.
+You can also use Vue Router and React Router.
 - **HMR**.
 Browser as well as server code is automatically reloaded.
 - **Fast Cold Start**.
-Your pages are lazy-loaded on the server; adding pages doesn't increase the cold start of your serverless functions.
+[Node.js] Your pages are lazy-loaded; adding pages doesn't increase the cold start of your serverless functions.
 - **Code Splitting**.
-In the browser, each page loads only the code it needs.
+[Browser] Each page loads only the code it needs.
 - **Simple Design**.
 Simple overall design resulting in a tool that is small, robust, and easy to use.
 - **Scalable**.
 Your source code can scale to thousands of files with no hit on dev speed (thanks to Vite's lazy transpiling), and `vite-plugin-ssr`'s SSR architecture scales from small hobby projects to large-scale enterprise projects with precise SSR needs.
 - **No Known Bug**.
-The source code of `vite-plugin-ssr` has no known bug; if you find a bug, it will be fixed quickly.
+The source code of `vite-plugin-ssr` has no known bug; any bug you may find will be fixed quickly.
 - **Responsive**.
-Made with :heart:; GitHub issues are welcome and swiftly answered; chatting is welcome at [Discord - `vite-plugin-ssr`](https://discord.gg/qTq92FQzKb).
+Made with :heart:; GitHub issues are welcome and answered; conversations are welcome at [Discord - `vite-plugin-ssr`](https://discord.gg/qTq92FQzKb).

 To get an idea of what it's like to use `vite-plugin-ssr`, check out the [Vue Tour](#vue-tour) or [React Tour](#react-tour).